MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

         (0, 0, 0, 'Capitol Hill', '98122', 'House', 'Entire home/apt', 4, 1.5, 3, 3);
     ```

-    This will insert 5 rows of new listing data.
+    This command inserts five rows of new listing data.

 ## Create a function to translate listings data

-In order to populate the language translation table, you will create a stored procedure to load data in batches.
+To populate the language translation table, you will create a stored procedure to load data in batches.

 1. Run the following command at the `psql` prompt to create a new function named `price_listing`.